 Give your pup a bath, if they like them of course!
-This can be a fun activity to do for your fur baby while they are stuck at home, and who doesn't like the feeling of a nice warm, relaxing bath?
-We have a range of grooming products to select from which will keep your fluffy friend not only smelling great, but their coat healthy and itch free all through winter too.
+This can be a fun activity to do for your fur baby while they are stuck at home.
+And who doesn't like the feeling of a nice warm, relaxing bath?
+We have a range of grooming products to select from which will keep your fluffy friend not only smelling great, but their coat healthy and itch free all throughout winter too.

 Create an indoor obstacle course

-Using items you have on hand (perhaps from the boxes of your many online purchases - we don't judge) build a fun and challenging obstacle course that you can play with your pets on.
+Using some items you have on hand (perhaps from the boxes of your many online purchases - we don't judge), build a fun and challenging obstacle course that you can play with your pets on.
 Use blankets to construct forts or tunnels.
-This is a fun way to exercise their mind while also exercising their bodies and changes up their usual environment in the process.
+This is a fun way to exercise their mind while also exercising their bodies and changing up their usual environment in the process.

-Of course physically playing with your pet is a great way to keep them entertained, but is not always realistic given many of us are home to work, and sadly unable to spend our days entertaining our pets.
+Of course physically playing with your pet is a great way to keep them entertained, but is not always realistic given many of us are working from home, and, sadly, are unable to spend our days entertaining our pets.
 If you don’t have the entire day to devote to our pets, here are a few great ideas when you need to be alone: